pianomanx/pigallery2/MANPAGE.md

   --Search-listMetafiles                                                    Search also returns with metafiles from directories that contain a media file of the matched search result. (default: true)
   --Sharing-enabled                                                         Enables sharing. (default: true) --Sharing-passwordRequired                                                Requires password protected sharing links. (default: false)
+  --Sharing-sharingKeyLength                                                The longer the keys are, the harder they are to guess.
+Changing this number won't invalidate existing sharing. (default: 8)
   --Sharing-updateTimeout                                                   After creating a sharing link, it can be updated for this long. (default: 300000)
   --Map-enabled                                                              (default: true)
   --Map-useImageMarkers                                                     Map will use thumbnail images as markers instead of the default pin. (default: true)